rails/rails/guides/source/active_record_multiple_databases.md

 end
 ```

-Applications must provide the code for the resolver as it depends on application
+Applications must provide a resolver to provide application-specific logic.
+An example resolver that
-specific models.
-An example resolver would look like this:
+uses subdomain to determine the shard might look like this:

 ```ruby
 config.active_record.shard_resolver = ->(request) {